oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/em-monitoring-overview.md

      ![Incident Manager, Incident Dashboard](images/incident-manager/incident-dashboard-view-24ai.png " ")

-15. Click on the “Fatal” link to drill down into these incidents.
+15. Click on the “Fatal” link to filter the dashboard to only show incidents of Fatal severity.

      ![Incident Manager, Incident Dashboard](images/incident-manager/incident-dashboard-select-fatal-24ai.png " ")